 And there’s more.
 How your brain responds to artificial sweeteners is complex.
 Artificial sweeteners can change the way you taste food.
 A minuscule amount of sucralose produces a potent sweet taste.
 Taking it too frequently can make you find other less intensely sweet foods, like fruits or even vegetables, extremely unappealing.

 This means taking artificial sweeteners, like sucralose, may make you keep off from healthy and nutritious foods and consume more artificially flavored foods with no nutritious value.

-Also, artificial sweeteners are addictive – similar to drugs and alcohol.
-You seriously think you can give up on artificial sweeteners whenever you want?
-Think again.
+Also, artificial sweeteners can be addictive – similar to regular sugar, drugs and alcohol.
+If you think you will be able to give up the desire for the sweet taste, think again.

 Does this mean sucralose is bad?
 Not really.